 The menu is imaginative and well presented filled with the usual suspects made with freshest quality ingredients but taken to a new creative level.
 A beautifully presented three-tier cake stand offered a selection of finger sandwiches all of equal proportion (mine tailored to my and a fellow guests vegetarian requirements), a bottom tier of perfectly filled Viennese bridge rolls (including the traditional coronation chicken and egg for us veggies) and a top-tier filled with an enticing layer of tea pastries, the red-velvet creation was calling my name from the moment it arrived, honestly it was!

 Of course afternoon tea, wouldn’t be afternoon tea without a selection of teas.
-Stratos offers a fantastic selection of the finest teas, twenty-one to be exact and a tea sommelier who knows his leaves.
+Stratos offers a fantastic choice of the finest teas, twenty-one to be exact and a tea sommelier who knows his leaves.
 From the traditional Black teas to Earl Grey, White, Green and Flowering teas as well as the more exotic blends of Oolong, Pu-erh and herbal infused varieties.
 I choose a ‘statuesque and full-bodied’ black Assam tea and there was a pleasant smell of different aromas around the table with everyone’s different choices.
 Click here to see all the full selection of teas available.

-Unfortunately I was driving (school girl error) so I was unable to partake in the ‘Tippling Tea’ like some of my fellow guests who enjoyed a pot of Hendricks, Cucumber, Raspberry and Elderflower punch.
+Unfortunately I was driving so I was unable to partake in the ‘Tippling Tea’ like some of my fellow guests who enjoyed a pot of Hendricks, Cucumber, Raspberry and Elderflower punch.
 I really wanted a glass of Louis Roederer Brut Premier or Moët & Chandon Rosé with my tea so next time I’m definitely taking a taxi!
 There are three exquisite menus to choose from for the afternoon tea experience at Stratos created by Head Chef Grant Ballinger.
 The traditional Stratos Afternoon Tea which I had is served with the finest quality of teas, the Tippling Tea served with the pot of aforementioned punch and a champagne version with a glass of bubbly to accompany the assortment of yummy baked goods.

 Just when I thought I couldn’t possibility eat another thing (really who am I trying to kid except myself) out came a batch of warm scones fresh from the oven to replace the plate of Viennese rolls.
 Tradition dictates that you MUST eat at least one scone at afternoon tea and who I am to mess with tradition, so I selected a scone and smothered it in homemade strawberry preserve and lashings of clotted cream.
 Oh my, it was so delicious my words cannot do it justice but to summarise it was perfectly crisp on the outside with a light and fluffy warm inside, hopefully the photos will help while my words fail me.